 Supporting voluntary return is an important part of German foreign policy.
 It takes priority over forcing people to return and enables a stay in Germany by a person obliged to leave the country to be terminated without conflict.

-Voluntary repatriation offers a humane, sustainable and safe alternative for those returning to the home country.
-It is based on an informed and freely made decision by those interested in returning to their home countries.
-It therefore offers an opportunity to be offered to persons legally obliged to leave and also to people who wish to return to their home countries for other reasons.
-This policy aims to ensure that the returnees are safe in their home countries and this continues to be a lasting solution for their situation.
+Voluntary return offers a humane, sustainable, safe alternative for those returning to their home country.
+It is based on an informed and freely-made decision on the part of those interested in returning.
+It is intended to offer future prospects to persons obliged to leave Germany, as well as to individuals who wish to return to their home countries for other reasons.
+This policy aims to ensure that the returnees are safe in their home countries and that this continues to be a lasting solution for their situation.

-Voluntary repatriation is not explicitly regulated by law.
-It is defined only in the Residence Act (§75 no. 7 AufenthG) as being the responsibility of the Federal Office for Migration and Refugees.
+Voluntary return is not explicitly regulated by law.
+It is only defined in the Residence Act (section 75 no. 7 of the Residence Act) as being the responsibility of the Federal Office for Migration and Refugees.